 Analyzing Riot Blockchain's Unusual Options Activity

-Shares of Riot Blockchain (NASDAQ:RIOT) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $29.49.
+On Thursday, shares of Riot Blockchain (NASDAQ:RIOT) saw unusual options activity.
+After the option alert, the stock price moved down to $27.99.

 - Sentiment: BULLISH